 “In The Rocks, where many of the buildings have a constrained footprint, Alfresco Dining allowed for COVID safe dining for many local food and beverage businesses.

 As a result, both The Rocks and Darling Harbour saw an increase in Sydneysider visitation as local visitors rediscovered this part of the city.
 Alfresco dining at The Rocks also became the prototype for outdoor dining in other NSW areas.”

 Anita Mitchell, Chief Executive, Placemaking NSW (Placemaking NSW brings together Sydney Olympic Park, The Rocks, Darling Harbour and Hunter and Central Coast Development Corporation, which are part of the NSW Government.)

 “Randwick Council has widened footpaths on Coogee Bay Road, by making traffic one-way heading west, to provide approved restaurants and cafes with space for outdoor dining.
 All of the NSW Government agencies involved in the streamlined process made it easy for us to join the trial and pass the benefits onto our businesses and community.”

 Katie Anderson, Manager Cultural Events and Venues, Randwick City Council

-Councils interested in learning more or joining the trial can contact the Office of Local Government.
+Councils interested in learning more can contact the Office of Local Government.